Saratov: Transportation

-Saratov is served by the Saratov Gagarin Airport (opened in 20 August 2019 replacing Saratov Tsentralny Airport).
+Saratov is served by the Saratov Gagarin Airport (opened in August 20, 2019, replacing Saratov Tsentralny Airport).
 The airport serves flights to both international and domestic destinations.
 Saratov West is a general aviation airfield.
-The aerospace manufacturing industry is served by the Saratov South airport.
+The aerospace manufacturing industry was served by the Saratov South airport.
 Nearby Engels-2 (air base) is the main base for Russian strategic Tu-95 and Tu-160 bombers.
 Motorways link Saratov directly to Volgograd, Samara, and Voronezh.
 The railways also play an important role.
 The Privolzhskaya Railway is headquartered in Saratov.
 The Volga itself is an important inland waterway.
 Buses and trolleybuses form the backbone of public transport in the city.

 Saratov has a tram network, which opened in 1908.
 Currently, there are two depots, while a third was closed in 2001.
 The rolling stock currently consists of 71-605, 71-619, 71-608 and a number of refurbished Tatra T3, renamed to MTTE and MTTCh.

 A trolleybus network is also present in the city.
 On July 2, 2021, an intercity route over the Volga was opened, linking to the trolleybus network of Engels.